RobertABT/SpaceLander/README.md

 # SpaceLander

-Dissertation Project
+This is my Dissertation Project, and will likely have some follow up development after marking, if any clarification is required please contact rbterrey@gmail.com

 # Dependencies

-This project is built to run under python 2.7 and requires the following package(s):
+This project is built to run under python 2.7 and requires the following package(s) :
-  -scipy
+  - scipy

 This/These can be installed by running the following (this may be different based on your OS) :
   - apt install python2.7 python-pip